 As with any top surf list, Huntington Beach must be mentioned.
 After all, it is nicknamed “Surf City, USA.”
 This iconic surf spot hosts the yearly U.S. Open of Surfing on the south side of the pier.

 Huntington is more than just an iconic surf location.
-You can’t miss Ruby’s Diner at the end of the pier at sunset, making this one of the most heavily photographed and admired piers in the county.
+You can’t miss a walk to the end of the pier at sunset.
+With the red-roofed restaurant overlooking the Pacific, this one of the most heavily photographed and admired piers in the county.

 Seal Beach Cloud Break